Continuing Education Activity

 Molluscum contagiosum has not been shown to propagate in any sustainable manner outside of the basal keratinocyte, in vitro or otherwise, as such the disease is unlikely to spread beyond dermatological manifestations.

-Variola, on the other hand, is much more indiscriminate and following a 2-week incubation phase, established disseminated disease.
+Variola, on the other hand, is much more indiscriminate and following a 2-week incubation phase, cab establish disseminated disease.
 Entering via the respiratory tract or mucosal lining, variola would start multiplying in the reticuloendothelial system before moving on into lymph nodes.

 Clinically it starts with a prodromal phase lasting anywhere from 2 to 4 days.
 This involved severe headaches, backache, fever, arthralgia as well as other basic constitutional symptoms.
 Concluding eventually with a somewhat distinctive eruptive small red vesicular lesion inside and all over the oral cavity, including the tongue, oropharynx, palate mucosal membranes called “enanthema.”